 With so many Christmas trees in the market, it can be hard to pick one that’s right for you.
 To help with your search, we’ve compiled the top questions people ask on how to choose the perfect Christmas tree.
+Read on for useful tips to guide you in buying your new tree online.

 1. What’s the best location for my Christmas tree?